telerik/blazor-docs/components/grid/columns/reorder.md

 To enable the column reordering, set the `Reorderable` parameter of the grid to `true`.

-To prevent the user from moving a certain column, set its own parameter `Reordarable="false"`.
+To prevent the user from moving a certain column, set the column's `Reorderable` parameter to `false`.
 Note that the user can still re-arrange other columns around it.

 >caption Enable column reordering in Telerik Grid